gooddata/gooddata-ui-sdk/libs/sdk-backend-spi/api/sdk-backend-spi.api.md

 import { INullableFilter } from '@gooddata/sdk-model';
 import { IRelativeDateFilter } from '@gooddata/sdk-model';
 import { IRelativeDateFilterPreset as IRelativeDateFilterPreset_2 } from '@gooddata/sdk-model';
+import { IScheduledMail as IScheduledMail_2 } from '@gooddata/sdk-model';
+import { IScheduledMailDefinition as IScheduledMailDefinition_2 } from '@gooddata/sdk-model';
 import { ISortItem } from '@gooddata/sdk-model';
 import { ITempFilterContext as ITempFilterContext_2 } from '@gooddata/sdk-model';
 import { IUser as IUser_2 } from '@gooddata/sdk-model';